 Wyoming is not for the weak when it comes to people or animals.
-Wyoming has vast stretches of some very rugged terrain.
-There are several large national parks in Wyoming including Yellowstone, which was the first national park in the U.S. Wyoming has the Rocky Mountains, large swaths of grass plains, and the Red Desert, which is the largest living dune system in the U.S. The large open grasslands, desert, and mountains are the ideal habitats for many different types of snakes.
+Wyoming has vast stretches of very rugged terrain.
+There are several large national parks in Wyoming including Yellowstone, which was the first national park in the U.S. Wyoming has the Rocky Mountains, large swaths of grass plains, and the Red Desert, which is the largest living dune system in the U.S. The large open grasslands, deserts, and mountains are the ideal habitats for many different types of snakes.
 Most of the snakes that you might find in Wyoming are not venomous.
-However, always keep an eye out for snakes when you are exploring in open land like Wyoming.
+However, always keep an eye out for snakes when you are exploring open land like Wyoming.

 Types of Snakes

 There are 14 different types of snakes that are native to Wyoming, and 11 of them are not venomous.
 Still, any snake can strike out or bite if startled or threatened.
 When you’re hiking, camping, or exploring national parks in Wyoming you should wear long pants, keep the tops of your pants inside your boots, and watch the ground in front of you and to the sides of you.
 You just might see one of these snakes:

 Rubber boa snakes like hot habitats where there are rocks to sun on.
 They very much enjoy hot sunny weather but hide from humans.
 So if you’re hiking in the Red Desert and there is a rubber boa snake nearby you may not even know it.
 Typically rubber boas stay small at just about a foot to a foot and a half long.
 But they are wide solidly built snakes even though they are short.
 These snakes have smooth scales and a uniform gray or tan color that helps them blend into their surroundings.
 They will appear shiny though, like rubber.